Throughout life, we all encounter many viruses and bacteria.

-If you're pregnant and aren't sure whether you've had 2 doses of the MMR vaccine, ask your GP practice to check your vaccination history.
+If you're pregnant and are not sure whether you've had 2 doses of the MMR vaccine, ask your GP practice to check your vaccination history.

-If you haven't had both doses or there's no record, you should ask for the vaccine when you go for your 6-week postnatal check after the birth.
+If you have not had both doses or there's no record, you should ask for the vaccine when you go for your 6-week postnatal check after the birth.
 This will protect you in any future pregnancies.

 MMR vaccine cannot be given during pregnancy.

 STIs in pregnancy

 STIs often have no symptoms, so you may not know if you have one.
 However, many STIs can affect your baby's health both during pregnancy and after the birth.